Your hot flashes are treatable.

 When you hit menopause, you’ll have had no periods for a full year (without the use of medications to stop ovulation).
 The years preceding menopause is where things can get really messy and most of the symptoms arise.
 For most women, treatment using medications or natural herbs or supplements is only needed for 2-3 years.

-My preference is to treat as natural as possible, but when it’s safe for you I will prescribe bioidentical hormones to help you with this transition.
+Our preference is to treat as natural as possible, but when it’s safe for you we will prescribe bioidentical hormones to help you with this transition.
 The use of bioidentical hormones can ease the ups and downs of the hormonal shift in perimenopause.
 Herbs can do this too, so we’ll probably talk about the pros and cons of both.

 When do most women go through menopause?